DiogoRHJMatos/CDA404/documentation.md

 ## 1. Background

 This assessment aimed to create a responsive website and attempt to solve a problem, in this case, the problem is that I always wanted to easily share with my family, friends and the entire web my recipes but never really had the motivation to do it until now.
-The website was created using HTML, CSS and Javascript.
+The website was created using HTML, CSS, Javascript and with some icons of the fontawesome library.

 ## 2. Wire Frames